 Plus, there are a number of benefits you gain by purchasing life insurance at a young age.

 First, if you were to buy life insurance today, it would likely ensure that you would be eligible for insurance in the future even if the state of your health changes.

 Second, the older you get the more expensive insurance becomes.
 However, the opposite is usually true if you buy now.
 The cost of permanent life insurance essentially "freezes" at the rate when you first purchase it, as long as you continue to pay the premiums.

 Look ahead.
 Who knows what college financing will look like in the future?
 With permanent life insurance in place, you may be able to take a loan against the cash value of the policy to help your kids or grandkids with their education.2 It's hard to imagine now, but you just never know.

 If you are single, don't overlook the need for life insurance.
-For more information about the types of coverage available, start your research at Individual Life Insurance.
-Or to talk to a local New York Life Agent, by clicking on the ‘Talk to Us’ button.
+For more information about the types of coverage available, browse our site, or click the "Talk it through with an expert" tab.